theonetrade/backtest-kit/docs/classes/PersistMemoryUtils.md

 removeMemoryData: (signalId: string, bucketName: string, memoryId: string) => Promise<void>
 ```

-Marks a memory entry as removed (soft delete — file is kept on disk).
+Soft-deletes a memory entry for the given context.
+Lazily initializes the instance on first access.

 ### clear